-3.2.1 Trusses
+- 3.2 INSTALLATION - 3.2.1 Joists and Trusses

-Trusses shall have at least 2.50 inches of bearing on steel or as indicated on drawings; 4 inches on masonry or as indicated on drawings, and shall be reinforced over bearings where required to prevent web crippling.
+Joists shall have at least 2.50 inches of bearing on steel or as indicated on drawings, 4 inches on masonry or as indicated on drawings, and shall be reinforced over bearings where required to prevent web crippling.
+Splice joists over bearings only.
 Lap and weld splices as indicated.
 Provide manufacturer's standard bridging which shall not be less than the following: